 Some background on the instructor: Ph.D. and MA in Mathematics from UC Santa Cruz, undergraduate work at University of Chicago and University of Alabama.
 Grew up in New England and Alabama.
-Do research in the mathematics of "networks," (graph theory) and am very active in math education for K-12.
-I am also a modern dance performer and choreographer, and company I co-direct does shows about math and dance, among other things.
-For more background on this see http://www.mathdance.org and/or www.movespeakspin.org.
+Do research in the mathematics of "networks," (graph theory) and am very active in math education for K-college.
+I am also a contemporary dance performer and choreographer, and company I co-direct does shows about math and dance, among other things.
+For more background on this see mathdance.org, or see our TEDx talk.
+One of our concerts, The Daughters of Hypatia: Circles of Mathematical Women, about the lives of women mathematicians throughout history and their struggles to create groundbreaking mathematics, has begun touring nationally.
+We will perform another show, Mosaic, about peace, justice, culture and conflict in Palestine, Israel, and the Mideast at Montalvo Arts Center in Los Gatos on Friday, Apr.
+12, 2019 at 11:30 AM, tickets at http://montalvoarts.org/events/pass1819_mosaic/.